ichenpipi/cocos-skeleton-viewer/README.en.md

 Click on *Extension -> Skeleton Viewer -> Settings* option to open the setting panel.

-In the setting panel, you can choose a hotkey(shortcut, for opening the view panel quickly) in preset list, or customize one by yourself.
+In the setting panel, you can choose a shortcut key(for opening the view panel quickly) in preset list, or customize one by yourself.

 One thing you should know, not every keys/keys-combinations can be used, because some keys/keys-combinations have been used by the system or Cocos Creator.